jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 We know that bioinformatics tool development doesn't occur in a vaccuum.
 User designers in the field of bioinformatics have commented on reasons why this is:

-- _Problem 1)_ Tools developed in academia are often left to deprecate after publication because novelty is often prioritized over long-term maintenance and usability [].
+- _Problem 1)_ Tools developed in academia are often left to deprecate after publication because novelty is often prioritized over long-term maintenance and usability [@Mangul2019].
-- _Problem 2)_ Bioinformatics tools have a very small and specialized user communities that are often overbooked and not incentivized to give feedback [].
+- _Problem 2)_ Bioinformatics tool development teams generally don't have the resources to hire user design experts and the small and specialized user communities are often overbooked and not incentivized to give feedback [@Pavelin2012].
-- _Problem 3)_ Lack of resources/education about usability specific to bioinformatics tool developing communities [].
+- _Problem 3)_ Lack of resources/education about usability specific to bioinformatics tool developing communities [@Pavelin2012].

 Unfortunately this specific course cannot address issues 1 and 2, but will attempt to help with problem 3.